floodyberry/ed25519-donna/README.md

 	void ed25519_hash_update(ed25519_hash_context *ctx, const uint8_t *in, size_t inlen);
 	void ed25519_hash_final(ed25519_hash_context *ctx, uint8_t *hash);
 	void ed25519_hash(uint8_t *hash, const uint8_t *in, size_t inlen);

+##### Random Options

+If you are not compiling aginst OpenSSL, you will need a random function for batch verification.

+To use a custom random function, use `-DED25519_CUSTOMRANDOM` when compiling `ed25519.c` and put your custom hash implementation in ed25519-randombytes-custom.h.
+The random function must implement:

+	void ED25519_FN(ed25519_randombytes_unsafe) (void *p, size_t len);

+Use `-DED25519_TEST` when compiling `ed25519.c` to use a deterministically seeded, non-thread safe CSPRNG variant of Bob Jenkins [ISAAC](http://en.wikipedia.org/wiki/ISAAC_%28cipher%29)

 ##### 32-bit